Juan Soto (footballer, born 1937)

 Juan Rodolfo Soto Mura (27 April 1937 – 11 December 2014) was a Chilean footballer and manager who played as a forward.

 Club career

-In 18 May 1957, Soto made his professional debut playing for Colo-Colo in a match versus Magallanes.
+On 18 May 1957, Soto made his professional debut playing for Colo-Colo in a match versus Magallanes.
 At the match, he scored a goal and was nicknamed El Niño Gol (The Goal Child).
 In 1963 he moved to Rangers de Talca, becoming the Top Goalscorer of the club history after scoring 81 goals until 1967.
 In 1968, he played for Audax Italiano, making 16 appearances with 2 goals.
 He returned to Colo-Colo in 1969, making 118 appearances and scoring 88 goals adding both steps at the club.
 He ended his career playing for San Antonio Unido in the Segunda División, winning the Copa Isidro Corbinos as the top goalscorer with nine goals alongside his teammate Carlos Vásquez.

 International career

 He played in 19 matches for the Chile national football team from 1957 to 1961, including non A-Class matches.
 He was also part of Chile's squad for the 1959 South American Championship that took place in Argentina.